playframework/play-samples/README.md

 This will also generate the server and client sources based on the `app/proto/*.proto` files, thanks to the Akka gRPC plugin being enabled.

-Note that in this example repository the `generated.keystore` is prepared already, normally it would be generated for you in developer mode (`sbt -Dhttps.port=9443 run`), though in order to serve HTTP/2 services (such as gRPC) you (currently) still need to run using `runProd`.
+Note that in this example repository a `generated.keystore` is prepared already, normally it would be generated for you in developer mode (`sbt -Dhttps.port=9443 run`), though in order to serve HTTP/2 services (such as gRPC) you (currently) still need to run using `runProd`.